vitezslavjira-ACE/ElasticSearch_Workshop/README.md

 - Familiarity with JSON and data structures
 - **Elasticsearch** running locally or remotely

+### Python version

+Recommended: Python 3.12.10.
+On newer Python versions (e.g. 3.14), you may hit installation issues with missing C++ libraries (for example around the `elasticsearch` package).
+Python 3.11 will likely work as well.
+The versions in `requirements.txt` and `requirements-ml.txt` are pinned to match the Elasticsearch version used in Docker, so the Python in your `.venv` needs to be compatible with those pinned packages.

 ### Running Elasticsearch locally (Docker)

 You need Docker Desktop installed.
 Then run: